-- (3) Demonstrating strong connections and communication with early learning community providers; and - (4) Participating in kindergarten program readiness activities with early learning providers and parents. - 8 NEW SECTION.
+- 6 (3) Demonstrating strong connections and communication with early learning community providers; and - 8 (4) Participating in kindergarten program readiness activities with 9 early learning providers and parents. - NEW SECTION.
 Sec.
-3. A new section is added to chapter 28A.630 9 RCW to read as follows: - PRIMARY LEVEL EDUCATION PROJECTS.
-(1) Three demonstration projects are authorized for schools serving kindergarten through third grade students to develop, implement, and document the effects of a comprehensive K-3 foundations program.
+3. A new section is added to chapter 28A.630 RCW to read as follows: - PRIMARY LEVEL EDUCATION PROJECTS.
+(1) Four demonstration projects are authorized for schools serving kindergarten through third grade students to develop, implement, and document the effects of a comprehensive K-3 foundations program.
 At least two demonstration projects shall be in schools that are participating in the public-private early learning partnerships in the Highline and Yakima school districts.
-The third demonstration project shall be in the Spokane school district. - (2) The superintendent of public instruction shall select project participants based on the criteria in this section, the commitment to a school-wide program, and the degree to which applicants articulate an understanding of development and implementation of a comprehensive K-3 foundations program. - (3) Successful school applicants shall: - (a) Demonstrate that there is engaged and committed school and district leadership and support for the project; - (b) Demonstrate that school staff is engaged and committed and believes in high expectations for all students; - 28 (c) Have a history of successfully using data to guide decision 29 making for students and the program; - 30 (d) Plan for the use of staff learning improvement days to support 31 project implementation; - 32 (e) Demonstrate successful linkages with the early learning 33 providers in their communities; - 34 (f) Outline the steps taken to develop this application and the 35 general plan for implementation of a comprehensive K-3 foundations 36 program; and p.
-3 SSB 5841
+A third demonstration project shall be in the Spokane school district. - (2) The superintendent of public instruction shall select project participants based on the criteria in this section, the commitment to a school-wide program, and the degree to which applicants articulate an understanding of development and implementation of a comprehensive K-3 foundations program. - (3) Successful school applicants shall: - 26 (a) Demonstrate that there is engaged and committed school and 27 district leadership and support for the project; - 28 (b) Demonstrate that school staff is engaged and committed and 29 believes in high expectations for all students; - 30 (c) Have a history of successfully using data to guide decision 31 making for students and the program; - (d) Plan for the use of staff learning improvement days to support project implementation; - 34 (e) Demonstrate successful linkages with the early learning providers in their communities; - 36 (f) Outline the steps taken to develop this application and the p.
+3 2SSB 5841

-- 1 (g) Commit to individualized learning opportunities in early grades 2 by using district resources, such as funding under RCW 28A.505.210, to 3 reduce class sizes in grades kindergarten through three. - (4) Program resources provided to demonstration projects are: - (a) Support to implement an all-day kindergarten program; - (b) Support for class sizes at a ratio of one teacher to eighteen students, and the additional resources for materials generated by that ratio through associated nonemployee-related costs; - 9 (c) Support for a one-half full-time equivalent instructional 10 coach; and - 11 (d) Support for professional development time related to program 12 implementation. - (5) Demonstration projects shall provide:
+- general plan for implementation of a comprehensive K-3 foundations program; and - (g) Commit to individualized learning opportunities in early grades by using district resources, such as funding under RCW 28A.505.210, to reduce class sizes in grades kindergarten through three. - (4) Program resources provided to demonstration projects are: - (a) Support to implement an all-day kindergarten program; - (b) Support for class sizes at a ratio of one teacher to eighteen students, and the additional resources for materials generated by that ratio through associated nonemployee-related costs; - (c) Support for a one-half full-time equivalent instructional coach; and - 13 (d) Support for professional development time related to program 14 implementation. - (5) Demonstration projects shall provide:

-- 14 (a) A program that implements an educational philosophy that supports child-centered learning; - (b) Learning opportunities through personal exploration and discovery, hands-on experiences, and by working independently, in small groups and in large groups; - (c) Rich and varied subject matter that includes: Reading, writing, mathematics, science, social studies, a world language other than English, the arts, and health and physical education; - (d) Opportunities to learn and feel accomplishment, diligence,creativity, and confidence; - (e) Social and emotional development opportunities; - (f) Personalized assessment for each student that addresses academic knowledge and skill development, social and emotional skill development, critical thinking and decision-making skills, large and fine motor skill development, and knowledge of personal interests, strengths, and goals; - 30 (g) For students to progress to the upper elementary grades when a 31 solid foundation is in place and reading and mathematics primary skills 32 have been mastered; and - (h) Class sizes that do not exceed one certificated instructional staff to eighteen students. - 35 (6) The Washington state institute for public policy shall conduct 36 an evaluation of the demonstration projects under this section.
-37 Student, staff, program, and parent data shall be collected using various instruments including surveys, program and activity descriptions, student performance measures, observations, and other processes.
+- 16 (a) A program that implements an educational philosophy that 17 supports child-centered learning; - (b) Learning opportunities through personal exploration and discovery, hands-on experiences, and by working independently, in small groups and in large groups; - (c) Rich and varied subject matter that includes: Reading, writing, mathematics, science, social studies, a world language other than English, the arts, and health and physical education; - (d) Opportunities to learn and feel accomplishment, diligence, creativity, and confidence; - (e) Social and emotional development opportunities; - (f) Personalized assessment for each student that addresses academic knowledge and skill development, social and emotional skill development, critical thinking and decision-making skills, large and fine motor skill development, and knowledge of personal interests, strengths, and goals; - (g) For students to progress to the upper elementary grades when a solid foundation is in place and reading and mathematics primary skills have been mastered; - 35 (h) Class sizes that do not exceed one certificated instructional staff to eighteen students; and - 37 (i) That the project will agree to cooperate with the Washington state institute for public policy in its evaluation of the demonstration projects, including providing the data necessary for the institute to complete its work.